Published in

 Deposition of Christ by Fra Angelico | Source: Lorenzo Monaco, via Wikimedia Commons

-The Deposition of Christ or Deposition from the Cross is one of the panels, which Fra Angelico painted for the Florentine church.
+The Deposition of Christ or Deposition from the Cross is one of the panels that Fra Angelico painted for the Florentine church.
 It has such intensity of sentiments and sincerity of expression that it becomes one of the famous paintings of Jesus.
 Vasari writes,

 “Having rendered the name of Fra Giovanni illustrious throughout all Italy, he was invited to Rome by Pope Nicholas V, who caused him to adorn the chapel of the palace, where the pontiff is accustomed to hearing mass, with a Deposition from the Cross and with the certain events from the life of San Lorenzo, which are admirable.”